fanysoft/Android_FirebaseCloudMessaging/README.md

 a] from server do end-device

-to test it your can use PostMan scripts located here payload
+to test it your can use PostMan scripts located at https://github.com/ganny26/firebase-notification-postman-collection payload
 - header - add key "Authorization", value "key=**YOUR SERVER KEY--"
 - body